pykale/pykale/CONTRIBUTING.md

 For continuous integration (CI) and continuous deployment (CD), we use several [GitHub workflows (actions)](https://github.com/pykale/pykale/actions) that will be triggered upon a push or pull request as specified at [`pykale/.github/workflows/`](https://github.com/pykale/pykale/tree/master/.github/workflows)

-- Build: install Python dependencies (set up).
+- Build: install Python dependencies (set up)
 - Linting: run flake8 and pre-commit
-- Unit tests: simple unit tests
+- Tests: unit and regression tests (in progress)

 We will make the above more complete and rigorous, e.g. with more tests and code coverage analysis etc.